jacobjmarks/thoughts/content/about.md

 Hi 👋 My name is Jacob.

-I'm a Senior Software Engineer currently working at [Azenix](http://azenix.com.au/).
+I'm a Senior Software Engineer currently working at [Digio](http://digio.com.au/), part of [Mantel Group](https://mantelgroup.com.au/).

 With over 5 years of experience &mdash; both academic and professional &mdash; I've been exposed to a wide variety of technologies, programming languages and paradigms.